urilivshits/pageinference/.user/context.md

 - **[Optimization]** Enhanced [component] performance by [technique] resulting in [benefit].
 -->

+- **[UI Simplification]** Streamlined the interface by hiding the Reason button:
+  - Removed less frequently used feature from the main interface
+  - Focused UI on core functionality (Search Page and Search Web)
+  - Created cleaner, more focused user experience
+  - References: styles.css

 - **[OpenAI Responses API Integration]** Implemented web search functionality using the OpenAI Responses API instead of the Chat Completions API.
 This enhancement:
   - Provides native web search capabilities through the web_search_preview tool
   - Displays sources with results for better information attribution